guidance-guarantee-programme/pension_guidance/content/pension_summary/take_cash.en.md

-# Take cash in chunks
+# Take your pension as a number of lump sums

-Instead of taking your whole pot in one go, you take smaller chunks over time until your money runs out – 25% of each chunk you take out is tax free and the rest is taxable.
+Instead of taking your whole pot in one go, you take smaller lump sums over time until your money runs out – 25% of each lump sum you take out is tax free and the rest is taxable.

 ## Key facts

-* The chunks of cash you take get taxed along with any other income you have, e.g. from work, savings or investments.
+* The lump sums of cash you take get taxed along with any other income you have, e.g. from work, savings or investments.
 * You’re likely to be involved in choosing and managing your investments.
-* You can spread the chunks out over multiple tax years to reduce your income which could mean you pay less tax.
+* You can spread the lump sums out over multiple tax years to manage your income which could mean you pay less tax.
 * Providers may describe this option as ‘Uncrystallised Funds Pension Lump Sum’ (UFPLS).
 * You may be able to keep paying in after you take money out but you could pay tax on contributions over £4,000 a year (known as the [‘money purchase annual allowance’ (MPAA)](https://www.gov.uk/tax-on-your-private-pension/annual-allowance#lower-allowance-if-you-take-money-from-a-pension-pot){: target="_blank"}).
-* If you invest your pot into flexi-access drawdown, you won’t be able to take any more tax-free cash and can’t use this option.
+* If you invest your pot into pension drawdown, you won’t be able to take any more tax-free cash and can’t use this option.

 ## Next steps